rj-45 pinout wiring

 While an Orange is Orange (W-O, O)

-What Green eyes are Blue?
+Whose Green eyes are Blue?
 (W-G, B)

-When Blueberries in Greenland (W-B, G)
+Well Blueberries in Greenland (W-B, G)

-Want Browner Brownies too!
+Who want Browner Brownies too!
 (W-B, B)

 I’ve put a larger version below as well in case you want to take a copy.